-An In-Lieu of Parking Fee was documented, but never implemented.
+An In-Lieu of Parking Fee was documented, but never fully implemented.
 The intent was if a building project could not construct the required parking, the applicant could buy their way out.
 The funds went into a special Parking Trust Fund and the City was to use these funds to pay for the construction of parking structures.
 Fast forward 30 plus years, many projects have paid into the fund but, though the City records show the funds that have been collected, they have not constructed a single parking space, much less a structure, to make up for the lack of parking that exists.
+The fee structure was studied in 2012 (see Attachment IV) and was found to be very inadequate.